(Library Affairs Monthly Meeting Approval - April 12, 2017)

 In order to encourage readers to be eco-friendly, and reduce unnecessary waste disposal, do not use paper or Styrofoam cups (with lids) as possible as you can.

-(4) Covered drinks are allowed in the areas of the first, second, and third floors of the Library Front Building, which consist of (i) Leisured Magazines Area and Computer Room for Literature Search (1st floor of the Front Building), (ii) Inside and outside of the Reading Rooms (2nd floor of the Front Building), and (iii) Periodical Room (3rd floor of the Front Building).
+(4) Covered drinks are allowed in the areas of the first, second, and third floors of the Library Front Building, which consist of (i) Leisured Magazines Area and Computer Room for Literature Search (1st floor of the Front Building), (ii) Inside and outside of the Reading Rooms (2nd floor of the Front Building), (iii) the Audio-Visual Area and Discussion Room (2nd floor of the Front Building), and (iv) Periodical Room (3rd floor of the Front Building).

 Covered drinks are not permitted in the stacks of the Periodical Room located at the 3rd floor of the Frond Building when browsing or retrieving items.